Know Your Rights- How Debt Collectors Could Be Breaking the Law

 Number of complaints: 26,139

-The law: Within five days of initially contacting you, the collector must send written notice of the debt that includes:
+The law: Within five days of first contact, the collector must send written notice stating:

 • The amount of the debt